mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/fa2_parameters.md

 > Note: Incidentally, this means that the contract can process multiple transfers at the same time, with one spender sending transfers to multiple recipients for one or different token ids.

-In order to format the transfer parameters properly for Taquito, there are only 2 rules to remember:
+In order to format the transfer parameters properly for Webmavryk, there are only 2 rules to remember:
 - Michelson lists are represented as arrays
 - Pairs in lists are represented as objects whose properties match the field annotations of the pair